tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/unity/initialize-android-en.md

 ---
 layout: classic-docs
-title: Initialization of Tapsell Plus SDK in Unity (Android)
+title: Initialization of Yelloadwise SDK in Unity (Android)
 lang: en
 permalink: /plus-sdk/unity/initialize-android/index.html
 toc: true # table of contents
 ---

-> If there is a problem or ambiguity, please refer to [common issues]({{site.baseurl}}/faq/plus-sdk/unity/) or check the [GitHub Issues](https://github.com/tapsellorg/TapsellPlusSDK-UnitySample2019/issues?Q=is%3Aissue) page.
+> If there is a problem or ambiguity, please refer to [common issues]({{site.baseurl}}/faq/plus-sdk/unity/) or check the [GitHub Issues](https://github.com/irancell/YelloadwiseSDK-UnitySample2019/issues?Q=is%3Aissue) page.
 {:data-title="Project build note" data-color="red"}

-## Adding Tapsell Plus Unity package
+## Adding Yelloadwise Unity package
-There are two ways to add the required libraries, use method 2 (Resolver) for TapsellPlus v2.1.8 or above.
+There are two ways to add the required libraries, use method 2 (Resolver) for Yelloadwise v2.1.8 or above.

 ### 1. Using Gradle
-1. First, download Tepsell Plus `unitypackage` from [this link](https://github.com/tapsellorg/TapsellPlusSDK-UnitySample2019/releases/download/V2.1.7/TapsellPlusUnity-Gradle-v2.1.7.unitypackage).
+1. First, download Tepsell Plus `unitypackage` from [this link](https://github.com/irancell/YelloadwiseSDK-UnitySample2019/releases/download/V2.1.7/YelloadwiseUnity-Gradle-v2.1.7.unitypackage).
-2. Add the downloaded `unitypackage` to your project as follows: (If the TapsellPlus folder already exists in your project, please remove it).
+2. Add the downloaded `unitypackage` to your project as follows: (If the Yelloadwise folder already exists in your project, please remove it).

     ```
     Assets > Import Package > Custom Package...